oprypin/crsfml/gitbook/graphics-view.md

 ...
 ```

 The view remains active until you set another one.
 This means that there is always a view which defines what appears in the target, and where it is drawn.
 If you don't explicitly set any view, the render-target uses its own default view, which matches its size 1:1.
-You can get the default view of a render-target with the `default_view` function.
+You can get the default view of a render-target with the `default_view` method.
 This can be useful if you want to define your own view based on it, or restore it to draw fixed entities (like a GUI) on top of your scene.

 ```ruby
 # create a view half the size of the default view